ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 }
 {% endhighlight %}

-> The following imports are recommanded to make sure JSON/BSON convertions are available.
+> The following import is recommanded to make sure JSON/BSON convertions are available.

 {% highlight scala %}
-import play.modules.reactivemongo.json._, ImplicitBSONHandlers._
+import play.modules.reactivemongo.json._
 {% endhighlight %}

 Then, the controller which uses the ability of the `JSONCollection` to handle JSON's `Reads` and `Writes`: